What Giant Redwood Forest is Closest to San Francisco?

 Places to See Redwoods & Distances from San Francisco

 Okay, ready to go see some redwoods?
-The following profiles should help to plan your visit to a redwood forest in Northern California!
+The following profiles will help you plan your visit to a redwood forest in Northern California!

 Why go?
 A rare Coastal Redwood forest just minutes from San Francisco.